yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 <?php yii\widgets\ActiveForm::end(); ?>
 ```

+Please refer to the [Creating Forms](input-forms.md) section for more details.

 Query Builder
 -------------

-In 1.1, query building is scattered among several classes, including `CDbCommand`,
+In 1.1, query building was scattered among several classes, including `CDbCommand`,
 `CDbCriteria`, and `CDbCommandBuilder`.
 Yii 2.0 represents a DB query in terms of a [[yii\db\Query|Query]] object
-which can be turned into a SQL statement with the help of [[yii\db\QueryBuilder|QueryBuilder]] behind the scene.
+that can be turned into a SQL statement with the help of [[yii\db\QueryBuilder|QueryBuilder]] behind the scene.
 For example:

 ```php